 How Will Your Decision Affect Others?

 One of the biggest mistakes we make in life is forgetting how much our actions influence the people around us.
-Every day you are tempted to make decisions that may be the best thing for you but could have a devastating effect on the people around you.
+Every day you are tempted to make decisions that may seem best for you but could have a devastating effect on the people around you.
 If you want to make wise decisions, you need to ask, “Will my choice harm other people?”

 That’s the opposite of our culture.
-Our culture teaches us to think only of ourselves.
-But God expects you to think more of others than you do yourself.
+Our society teaches us to think only of ourselves.
+But God wants you to think about others, not just yourself.
 In fact, the Bible says that one day you’re going to be judged by God on how your decisions affected other people.

 Romans 14:12-13 says, “Each of us will give an account of himself to God.
-Try to live in such a way that you will never make your brother stumble by letting him see you doing something that he thinks is wrong” (TLB).
+So don’t criticize each other anymore.
+Try instead to live in such a way that you will never make your brother stumble by letting him see you doing something that he thinks is wrong” (TLB).

-You may not like hearing this, but whether you like it or not, you are being watched — all the time.
-If you’re a parent, you should be especially aware that little eyes are always watching you.
+You may not like hearing this, but you are being watched—all the time.
+If you’re a parent, you should be especially aware that little eyes are always observing.
 You’ve got to be careful about what you say and do because you’re influencing not just your life but the next generation as well.

 Show respect for authority.
 If a police officer pulls you over for a ticket, even if you think he’s wrong, you treat him with respect.